neunenak/typst-leipzig-glossing/leipzig-gloss-examples.typ

 intuitive as possible and allowing users as much control over how their glosses look as is feasible.

-This pdf will show examples of the module's functionality and detail relevant parameters.
+This PDF will show examples of the module's functionality and detail relevant parameters.
 For more information or to inform devs of a bug or other issue, visit the module's Github repository
 #link("https://github.com/neunenak/typst-leipzig-glossing")[neunenak/typst-leipzig-glossing].